Budibase/website/content/legal/templates/legal-document-management-template/index.md

 We empower our users to host their Budibase apps, however they like, wherever they like.
 Choose self-hosting or our Budibase Cloud platform.
 Deploy to your own infrastructure, using Kubernetes, Docker, Docker Compose, Digital Ocean, and more.

-Budibase tools are equally suited to deployment as web applications, [internal tools](https://budibase.com/internal-tools), or mobile apps.
+Budibase makes it easy to build web applications and [internal tools](https://budibase.com/internal-tools).

 ![Manage Document Requests](https://res.cloudinary.com/daog6scxm/image/upload/v1646299187/cms/Legal_Document_Management_Software_5_aqr6ro.png "Legal Document Management Template Requests Screen")